A Complete Printable Packing List cover

 Binoculars

-On an Alaskan cruise, you have the ability to see an abundance of wildlife.
+On an Alaskan cruise, you can see an abundance of wildlife.
 Trust me when I tell you that you want a pair of binoculars.

 Looking to enhance your whale-watching adventure?

-Check out my latest blog post featuring recommendations from an Alaskan naturalist on the best binoculars for an unforgettable whale-watching experience.
+Check out my latest blog post, which features recommendations from an Alaskan naturalist on the best binoculars for an unforgettable whale-watching experience.

 Waterproof Phone Case